RodionSmorudov/little-farm/README.md

 # Little Farm

 A 3D farm tycoon with 3rd person camera where you play as Wolfy.
-Your goal is to grow and harvest crops as well as improve farm by buying and clearing up new patches of garden.
+Your goal is to grow and harvest crops as well as improve the farm by buying and clearing up new patches of garden.

 ## Unity Version
 - **6000.3.0f1** (Unity 6.3 LTS)